franik7/RegWave-Description/README.md

 **What it does in this project:**
 - Triggers all workflows on a daily schedule (5:00–5:35 AM ET, staggered every 5 minutes)
-- Fetches and parses regulatory content from all 8 agencies across 12 workflows
+- Fetches and parses regulatory content from all 10 agencies across 13 source workflows
 - Calls AI APIs for classification and summarization
 - Calls HuggingFace to generate a 384-dimension embedding vector for each article
 - Checks Supabase for duplicates before processing
 - Writes processed articles + embeddings to the database
+- Delivers personalized email digests to subscribers at 7 AM daily
 - Sends Telegram alerts when any workflow fails

 **Deployment:** Self-hosted in Docker on Oracle Cloud free tier VPS, accessed securely via Caddy reverse proxy over HTTPS.